vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

                                     for, separated by commas.
 Available
                                     categories are sponsor, intro, outro,
                                     selfpromo, preview, filler, interaction,
-                                    music_offtopic, hook, poi_highlight,
+                                    music_offtopic, poi_highlight, chapter, all
-                                    chapter, all and default (=all).
+                                    and default (=all).
 You can prefix the category with a "-" to exclude it.
-See [1] for descriptions of the categories.
-E.g. --sponsorblock-mark
+See [1] for description of the categories.
+E.g.
-                                    all,-preview
+                                    --sponsorblock-mark all,-preview
                                     [1] https://wiki.sponsor.ajay.app/w/Segment_Categories
     --sponsorblock-remove CATS      SponsorBlock categories to be removed from the video file, separated by commas.
 If a